Texas Hold’em Strategy for Beginners

 Table & Game Selection

 You are probably a cash game or tournament player but not both yet, right?
 Either way, select your games carefully.
 Don’t just jump into any game.
 Like anything, if you are worse, you are more likely to lose.
 Instead, pick the cash games with higher % of players at flop and bigger pots.
 If you’re a tournament player, stick to the sites that are softer.
 These are the smaller sites that perhaps offer sports betting as their main product.
 They are rife with new players who barely know the rules.
-Check out our Unibet Poker Review for reference.
+Our latest review was on a super soft site, click below for our full review.

 One of the most common traits of a beginner is to flat call before the flop.
 This is known as “limping” and is widely considered poor poker strategy.
 Presented with 3 options before the flop, open limping (to enter the pot with a call), is the worst of all 3 options.
 It’s much better to raise and take control of a pot or just get out of the pot than to enter with a flat call.